Blog

 Wappalyzer.com

-If you browse the net using either Firefox or Chrome and want to be able to instantly tell if the sites that you are visiting are WordPress-driven, then Wappalyzer is a very useful add-on to add to your web browser.
+If you use either the Firefox or Chrome browser and would like to be able to tell if the sites that you are visiting are WordPress sites, then Wappalyzer is a useful extension for your browser.

 According to their website …